hegongshan/gekkofs_fuse/README.md

  - `ofi+tcp` for using the libfabric plugin with TCP
  - `ofi+verbs` for using the libfabric plugin with Infiniband verbs (not threadsafe.
 Do not use.)
  - `ofi+psm2` for using the libfabric plugin with Intel Omni-Path
- - `cci+verbs` for using the cci plugin with Infiniband verbs
  - `bmi+tcp` for using the bmi plugin with the tcp protocol

 ```bash